 We evaluate business segment performance based primarily upon operating earnings, exclusive of restructuring charges and unusual and special charge items.
 All other corporate and centrally incurred regional costs are allocated to the business segments based principally on net sales.
 We evaluate business segment cash flow and financial position performance based primarily upon capital expenditures and primary working capital levels.
 Primary working capital for this purpose is trade accounts receivable, plus inventories, minus trade accounts payable and the resulting net amount is divided by the trailing three month net sales (annualized) for the respective business segment or reporting location, to derive a primary working capital percentage ratio.
-Although we monitor the three elements of primary working capital percentage ratio of 22.1%) at March 31, 2003, and \$246.4 million (yielding a primary working capital percentage ratio of 22.1%) at March 31, 2003, and \$246.4 million (yielding a primary working capital percentage ratio of 22.1%) at March 31, 2003, and \$246.4 million (yielding a primary working capital percentage ratio of 22.1%) at March 31, 2003, and \$246.4 million (yielding a primary working capital percentage ratio of 22.1%) at March 31, 2003, and \$246.4 million (yielding a primary working capital percentage ratio of 22.4%) at March 31, 2004.
+Although we monitor the three elements of primary working capital (receivables, inventory and payables), our primary focus is on the total amount.
+Primary working capital was \$203.3 million (yielding a primary working capital percentage ratio of 22.1%) at March 31, 2003, and \$246.4 million (yielding a primary working capital percentage ratio of 22.4%) at March 31, 2004.
 Since fiscal 2003 was the first full year after the ESG acquisition, prior comparative figures for primary working capital are not meaningful.
 We closely manage our level of working capital due to the significant impact it has on cash flow and, as a result, our level of debt.
 Lastly, on a consolidated basis, we review short and long term debt levels, on a daily basis, with corresponding leverage ratios monitored, primarily using debt to EBITDA ratios, excluding special charges.
 EBITDA is earnings before interest, income taxes, depreciation and amortization.
-Special charges are expenses not normally incurred in the day-to-day operations of our business and, in our
+Special charges are expenses not normally incurred in the day-to-day operations of our business and, in our opinion, are not indicative of our core operating performance.
+Examples include charges incurred in fiscal 2002 to restructure the predecessor company operations and charges incurred in fiscal 2004 associated with the costs of an uncompleted a